 Music discovery websites seem to have exploded in popularity lately.
-There are music discovery social networks, desktop applications (for Linux, see this post) and even online music stations.
+There are music discovery social networks, desktop applications and even online music stations.
 You can actually even resort to using YouTube and iTunes’ iMix features to discover new songs.
 There are, indeed, many free ways to discover new music easily.

 Steve recently wrote a post on what websites to check out to obtain new music releases.
 Since we want to make life easier for you and help you reap the benefits of music for your brain, we will also go over what specific RSS music feeds you can get to obtain the latest tunes in the comfort of your RSS reader, that is, without having to check multiple websites daily.

 This site offers feeds for featured music releases, mostly albums, along with the release date and album price.
 Though it may not have a lot of additional information, it’s definitely short and sweet, which should suit anyone that wants the updates in a quick glance.